Japan in the Asian Century

 How do bubble economies occur?
 Easy money fuels price rises.
-Irrational exuberance.
+Often followed by irrational exuberance.
 Can only be sure that a price rise was a bubble after crash.
+Bubbles go pop!!

 Problems of bubble economy -- people lose lots of money when bubble pops.
 Balance sheet recession.